LucasSilbernagel/bt-dt/README.md

 DISABLE_ESLINT_PLUGIN = true
 ```

+The application map is built with Mapbox.
+Get an API key from [Mapbox](https://www.mapbox.com/) and add it to the `.env` file in the `client` folder.

 ### Start up the app

 To start up the app, make sure you are in the root folder and then run `npm run dev` in your terminal.
 This should start both the app's server and the front end in a single terminal window, and launch the app in a new browser tab.
 You are now running the app locally!